,

 • Please make sure that hair below shoulder length is tied back using discrete hairbands in school colours.

-• Fidget toys of any kind are not allowed unless given direct permission from Miss Maidman or Mrs Challis - please leave these at home.
+• Fidget toys of any kind are not allowed unless given direct permission from Mrs Reichel, Mrs Evans or Mrs Challis - please leave these at home.
 Children who are permitted to bring in fidget toys may bring in 1 small item that they must use appropriately.
 This is to reduce distractions and disagreements within the classroom and on the playground.

 • Please discourage children from bringing in anything that is not required.
 Our cloakroom is relatively small and with your help we can keep it tidy and ensure items do not become lost.